 Members approve annual budgets for the College in July and target the Executive to deliver financial outcomes measured at Operating level.
-This is defined as the surplus on ordinary activities before FRS adjustments for pensions and holiday accruals and also before other exceptional costs such as those relating to merger and restructure.
+This is defined as the surplus on ordinary activities before FRS adjustments for pensions and holiday pay accruals and also before other exceptional costs such as those relating to merger and restructure.

 Income Operating surplus

-Corporation approved budget (July 2022) £107.8m Breakeven
+Corporation approved budget (July 2023) £113.6m Breakeven

-Actual £109.1m £469k
+Actual £118.9m £2.1m